QuestCraftPlusPlus/QuestCraft/README.md

 # Installation Instructions

-**NOTE: In order to install QuestCraft, you must have an internet connection in order for the inital setup to succeed.
+**NOTE: In order to install QuestCraft, you must have an internet connection in order for the initial setup to succeed.
 Furthermore, you MUST own a legal, valid copy of Minecraft: Java Edition to play!**

 First off, you most likely want to install QuestCraft.
-Please go to the release page for **[QuestCraft](https://github.com/QuestCraftPlusPlus/QuestCraft/releases/latest)** and download the APK to your computer or Andorid device..
+Please go to the release page for **[QuestCraft](https://github.com/QuestCraftPlusPlus/QuestCraft/releases/latest)** and download the APK to your computer or Android device.

 Secondly, you need to install the QuestCraft APK to your VR Headset using **[SideQuest](https://sidequestvr.com)** and follow the necessary steps to connect your Quest.
 Drag and drop the APK, and wait for it to install.